shinington/Robust-PDF-Classifier-with-Conserved-Features/README.md

 ## Usage

 ### EvadeML
-This is the primary attack employed in our experiments as it allows insertation, delection and swap of PDF objects and works for all the classifiers listed in our paper.
+This is the primary attack employed in our experiments as it allows insertation, delection and swap of PDF objects and works for all the kinds of classifiers in our paper.

-To use EvadeML in our settings, first copy the files in ```./customized_evademl``` to the corresponding location of the EvadeML directory.
+To use EvadeML in our settings, first copy the files in ```./customized_evademl``` to the corresponding directory of your EvadeML project.

 Then, modify ```project.conf``` with your own configuration.